Skip to main content

 As shown, the estimated BB for EiX1|X2EiX1|X2, matches the estimated BB for ideology in the first regression.
 What we have done, and what multiple regression does, is clean" both YY and X1X1 (ideology) of their correlations with X2X2 (age) by using the residuals from the bivariate regressions.

-This page titled 12.2: Partial Effects is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Jenkins-Smith et al. (University of Oklahoma Libraries) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.2: Partial Effects is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Jenkins-Smith et al. (University of Oklahoma Libraries) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?